 Drivers, bicycle riders and pedestrians all need to Go Together safely.
 We should all respect each other's space and ensure that everyone stays safe.
-On average, 11 bicycle riders are killed and 1500 seriously injured in NSW each year.
+On average, nine bicycle riders are killed and more than 1900 seriously injured in NSW each year.
 Cyclists represent about 2.5 per cent of total road fatalities and about 16 per cent of serious injuries.

 Our FAQs have more detailed information.

 The Roads and Maritime website has more information for bicycle riders including riding maps, how traffic signals operate for bicycle riders and the latest infrastructure projects.
 Bicycle riders can also report traffic hazards or sensor plate issues.

 The Minimum Passing Distance rule helps ensure that bicycle riders and motorists remain safe when sharing our roads.
 Since 1 March 2016, drivers who pass a bicycle rider must allow a distance of at least: